telerik/maui-docs/controls/aiprompt/views/commands-view.md

 # Commands View

 The Commands View displays a set of predefined commands, which the user can browse and execute.
-The commands are passed to the component through the `Commands` property, which expects a collection of type `IList<AIPromptCommandBase>`.
+The commands are passed to the component through the `Commands` property, which expects a collection of `AIPromptCommandBase` objects.

 The Commands View is represented by the `AIPromptCommandView` class and provides the following properties: